-Important Dates for the November 5, 2024 Election:
+Important Dates for the May 5, 2025 Primary and Special Election:

-- October 29 – The deadline to request an absentee ballot.
+- April 29 – The deadline to request an absentee ballot.
+Applications must be received by the board of elections by close of business on April 29.

 Some polling locations have changed.
 Check your Athens County polling place.